insurance policy

 Colorado Subrogation Law. (n.d.).
 Retrieved from The Fang Law Firm: https://www.fanglawfirm.com/colorado-subrogation-law/

-Combs and Brown. (n.d.).
+The Brown Law Firm. (n.d.).
 Retrieved from Steamboat Springs Criminal Defense Attorneys BOLDLY FIGHTING FOR JUSTICE: steamboatdefense.com

 Matthiesen, Wickert & Lehrer, S.C.
 Attorneys At Law. (n.d.).
 Retrieved from South Carolina: https://www.mwl-law.com/state-resources/south-carolina/#:~:text=Made%20Whole%20Doctrine,-South%20Carolina%20case&text=application%20of%20S.C.-,St.,liable%20third%20party.%E2%80%9D%20Id.